abatchelor/awellchartedpath/_posts/2018-03-28-india-trains.md

 ---

 Before arriving in India, we had already taken long-distance trains in South Africa, Myanmar, Vietnam, and Thailand, and shorter trains in many other countries covering a total of 3,347 miles.
 During our 24 days in India, we took nine long-distance train rides, including five overnight journeys, and covered a total of 2,494 miles.
-Those 2,494 miles took XX hours and XX minutes to complete (though they were scheduled for only 79 hours and 41 minutes!).
+Those 2,494 miles took 89 hours and 29 minutes to complete (though they were scheduled for only 79 hours and 41 minutes!).

-**OVERALL FEELINGS ABOUT IT**
+Overall, our train rides in India were fine, and almost certainly were more enjoyable than any other mode of getting around would have been.
+In total, we had 15 and a half hours of delays across our journeys, though most of that was the nine hour delay of our first trip, which luckily didn't set a precedent for the rest of them.
+When we lucked into a private space it felt luxurious, even though the bedding and service is still quite basic compared to some of the other trains we've taken.
+When we shared cabins it was really good that we had quality earplugs and eyemasks with us, as there don't seem to be any social norms about quiet hours, silenced cell phones, or keeping the lights off.
+Like everything else in India, we did feel we had to be a bit on-guard, mentally, as there was always the chance a food attendant would try to scam us, and we often couldn't keep our compartment door locked.
+But nothing truly bad happened, and we got everywhere we were trying to go!

 ## Our Route